Paint Your Wagon (film)

 Paint Your Wagon is a 1969 American Western musical film starring Lee Marvin, Clint Eastwood, and Jean Seberg.
-The film was adapted by Paddy Chayefsky from the 1951 musical Paint Your Wagon by Lerner and Loewe.
+The film was adapted by Paddy Chayefsky from the 1951 musical of the same name by Lerner and Loewe.
 It is set in a mining camp in Gold Rush-era California.
 It was directed by Joshua Logan.
+The film was released on October 15, 1969, in the United States by Paramount Pictures.

 Plot

-When a wagon crashes into a ravine, prospector Ben Rumson (Lee Marvin) finds two adult male occupants, brothers, one of whom is dead and the other of whom has a broken arm and leg.
-While burying the dead man, gold dust is discovered at the grave site.
-Ben stakes a claim on the land and adopts the surviving brother (Clint Eastwood) as his "Pardner" while he recuperates.
+When a wagon crashes into a ravine, prospector Ben Rumson finds two adult occupants, brothers, one of whom is dead and the other of whom has a broken arm and leg.
+During the dead man's burial, gold dust is discovered at the grave site.
+Ben stakes a claim on the land and adopts the surviving brother as his "Pardner" while he recuperates.

-Pardner is innocent and romantic, singing a love song about an imaginary girl ("I Still See Elisa").
-He hopes to make enough in the gold rush to buy some land and is suspicious of the fast-living Ben.
+Pardner hopes to make enough in the gold rush to buy some land and is suspicious of the fast-living Ben.
 Ben claims that while he is willing to fight, steal, and cheat at cards, he will never betray a partner.
-Ben will share the spoils of prospecting on the condition that Pardner takes care of him in his moments of drunkenness and melancholy.
+Ben will share the spoils of prospecting on the condition that Pardner take care of him in his moments of drunkenness and melancholy.

-After the discovery of gold, "No Name City" springs up as a tent city, with the miners alternating between wild parties ("Hand Me Down That Can o' Beans") and bouts of loneliness ("They Call the Wind Maria").
-The men become frustrated with the lack of female companionship, and the arrival of Jacob Woodling (John Mitchum), a Mormon with two wives, is enough to catch the attention of the entire town.
+After the discovery of gold, "No Name City" springs up as a tent city, with the miners alternating between wild parties and bouts of loneliness.
+The men become frustrated with the lack of female companionship, and the arrival of Jacob Woodling, a Mormon with two wives, is enough to catch everyone's attention.
 The miners persuade Woodling to sell one of his wives to the highest bidder.
-Elizabeth (Jean Seberg), Jacob's younger and more rebellious wife, agrees to be sold based on the reasoning that whatever she gets can't be as bad as what she currently has.
+Elizabeth, Jacob's younger wife, agrees to be sold, as she is unsatisfied with her current husband.

 Still drunk, Ben winds up with the highest bid for Elizabeth.
-Ben is readied for the wedding by the other miners ("Whoop-Ti-Ay"), and is married to Elizabeth under "mining law", with Ben being granted exclusive rights to "all her mineral resources."
-Elizabeth, not content to be treated as property, threatens to shoot Ben on their wedding night if she is not treated with respect.
-While she believes Ben is not the type to truly settle down, she views their arrangement as acceptable if he will build a proper wooden cabin to provide her with some security for when he inevitably leaves.
-Ben, impressed by Elizabeth's determination, enlists the miners to help him keep this promise, and Elizabeth rejoices in having a proper home ("A Million Miles Away Behind the Door").
+After being readied for the wedding by the other miners, he is married to Elizabeth under "mining law", with Ben being granted exclusive rights to her.
+Elizabeth, not content to be seen as property, threatens to shoot Ben on their wedding night if she is not treated with respect.
+Despite believing Ben is not the type to settle down, she views their arrangement as acceptable if he will build a cabin to provide her with some security for when he inevitably leaves.
+Ben, impressed by her determination, enlists the miners to help him keep this promise, and Elizabeth rejoices in having a proper home.